There’s nothing mystical about making a Canadian resume. You can make one in just a few simple steps.

 - Don’t list references on your resume.
 In Canada, it’s common practice to provide references only upon request.
 Instead of listing your references, use the valuable space on your resume to expand on your achievements and skills.
 Be prepared to provide references later in the application process if the employer asks for them.

 - Use the correct date format.
+A Canadian resume format is basically the same as an American one, except when it comes to dates.
 It’s common to use the ISO standard date format “YYYY-MM-DD” (e.g., 2023-01-01) on your resume, especially when listing employment history or education dates.
 This format is preferred for its clarity and consistency, ensuring that there’s no confusion about the timeline.

 Embarking on your job search in Canada requires a well-crafted resume that stands out to employers.